 The Messy Suitcase travel blog offers a revolutionary retirement option, through travel and new experiences that allow us to constantly grow and learn.
-We hope that by sharing our creative alternative, we’ll inspire you to be more adventurous in your later stage of life!
+We hope that by sharing our creative alternative, we’ll inspire you to be more adventurous in how you approach your later stage of life!

 Meet Beto & Lisa